Local Development

 Frontend Hot Reload

 Both Next.js apps (admin and web) run in development mode with Fast Refresh enabled.
 When you edit a React component, the change appears in the browser instantly without a full page reload.
-CSS and style changes are also hot-reloaded.

 Backend Restart

-For automatic restarts, you can use a tool like air:
+For automatic restarts, use air:

 go install github.com/cosmtrek/air@latest